SOMET1010/m-zaka/mon-toit-audit/docs/interactive-examples.md

   -o ./sdk/php
 ```

-This comprehensive documentation provides everything developers need to integrate with the Mon Toit API, from basic authentication to complex real-time applications and SDK generation.
+This comprehensive documentation provides everything developers need to integrate with the MZAKA API, from basic authentication to complex real-time applications and SDK generation.